Alexandria Nicole Cellars: Destiny Ridge Tasting Room

-Tours and tastings of the Gilbert family's scenic winery site, the Hackett Ranch, are open by appointment only, but the grounds are open to larger crowds during the annual Spring Barrel Tasting weekend, the winery's Music in the Vines concert series and when it hosts other special events.
+The Gilbert family's roots in the Yakima Valley date back to 1897, and their skills in the orchards lent to a smooth transition to viticulture and winemaking.
 The wines include a bright Provençal-style rosé and Bordeaux- and Rhône-style wines sourced from vineyards in multiple Columbia Valley locations, most notably the Wahluke Slope and Horse Heaven Hills AVAs.

 Naches Heights Vineyard

 The winery places a premium on sustainability, producing intense wines from grapes grown through organic or biodynamic practices, whenever possible.
 Its tasting room is open by appointment only.

 Owen Roe's premium cabernet sauvignons, red Rhône varietals, chardonnays and blends contain a mix of estate fruit and those sourced from prestigious Washington sites.
 The tasting room at the winery (pictured above, photo by Francois Dereeper) offers samples of the full lineup, comprising wines from just about every price point.